2000:

 chartered accountant and joined the Walt Disney Productions, Ltd., as Company secretary in 1938.
 Four years

-later, James left Disney to join the war effort but returned as its liaison with RKO (which distributed Disney movies).
+later, James left Disney to join the war effort but returned as its liaison with RKO (which distributed Disney

-known as Roy O. Disney's British counterpart because of his business genius and skill at handling all of the
+was known as Roy O. Disney's British counterpart because of his business genius and skill at handling all of the

 financial and administrative affairs.